 What to leave at home

-We encourage you to leave any valuables such as money, jewelry and documents, as well as medicines, at home.
+We encourage you to leave any valuables such as money, jewelry and documents, as well as medications, at home.
 If you were admitted from the Emergency Department, please make arrangements with a family member or friend to take your valuables home for you.
 The hospital is not responsible for the loss or damage of items.
-If you are unable to make arrangements for your valuables, please inform a member of the care team so we can deposit your items in the safe.
+If you are unable to make arrangements for your valuables, please inform a member of the care team so we can deposit your items in our safe.

 Patients who are disoriented or unconscious may have a representative inventory the patient's belongings or valuables with the admission staff.

 During your stay at Arbor Health, Morton Hospital, you and your family will make important decisions about your medical treatment.
 As our patient, you have the right to accept or refuse healthcare treatment—and we want to respect your wishes.
 If the choices you make are not consistent with Arbor Health, Morton Hospital's mission, we will work with you to identify another healthcare provider.

 By knowing what treatment choices are available, you and your family can make informed decisions.
 It's important to discuss your preferences with family members and your doctor before a serious illness occurs.
 You may also express these thoughts in a written advance directive.
 By doing so, your wishes can be followed even if you become unable to state your preferences.
 When you’re admitted to Arbor Health, Morton Hospital, you’ll be asked about any written advance directives you may have.